Stranding Response

 • Your location (address, GPS, or waterway marker)

-• The marine animal involved
+• The species of the marine animal

-• How many animals are involved?
+• How many animals are involved

-Stranded Animal Reminders
+Stranded Animal Reminders:

 • Please be aware that it is illegal to touch, harass, or in any way influence the behavior of a marine animal.

-pilot whale stranded
+Stranded pilot whale

-Viewing Wildlife Reminders
+Wildlife Viewing Reminders

-1. Please do NOT feed or touch any wild animals
+• Please do NOT feed or touch any wild animals

-3. If animals approach you, put your boat in neutral
+• If animals approach you, put your boat in neutral

-4. Stow your trash
+• Stow your trash

 Find Out More